DSpace/RestContract/orcidqueues.md

 Return codes:
 * 200 OK - if the operation succeed
 * 401 Unauthorized - if you are not authenticated
-* 403 Forbidden - if you are not logged in with sufficient permissions
+* 403 Forbidden - if you are not logged in with sufficient permissions  (only the owner of the profile is allowed)
 * 404 Not found - if an ORCID queue entry with the given id doesn't exist

 The `profileItemId` attribute represent the id of the researcher profile item that is associated with the the entity item with id `entityId` that should be sent to the ORCID register.